How to Do a Category Analysis to Bring Online Products Into Physical Retail

 Final Thoughts

-Retail market analysis is not optional if you want to scale beyond ecommerce.
+Retail market analysis is not optional if you want to scale beyond eCommerce.
 It is the difference between guessing and having an actual strategy.
+The upside is that as it teaches you how to merchandising, it simultaneously teaches you how to pitch your products.

 Done correctly, it allows you to: